pimsmets/datascience3project/codebook.md

 ##Description of the dataset

 The data are the measurements taken by a smartphone accelerometer and gyroscope during a test where 30 subjects performed 6 activities.
+These measurements have been normalized in the range [-1, 1].

 The raw measurements have already been summarized in 561 variables.
 Each data row is a summary of measurements during a certain time frame.